jacksonisidor/EESI/README.md

 EESI helps investigators compare visually distinctive bathroom fixtures against a large, geotagged reference index.
 Investigators run the **desktop app on their local machine**.
 The app detects objects, generates embeddings locally, and queries a remote reference database for similar objects with geographic metadata.

 **Privacy:** Evidence images stay on the investigator device.
 Only embeddings are sent to the database for similarity search.
-Match thumbnails are reference photos fetched from S3.
+Matched images are reference photos fetched from S3.

 **Reference scale:** 273,000+ cropped objects across 236+ countries (PostgreSQL + pgvector on GEN EC2, images on S3).